 - Optional white labeling of this process (to hide the LuxSci brand).

 Website security is complex (see 7 Steps to Make Your Website HIPAA-Compliant).
 Secure Form can take care of web form data security.

 What does it take to get started?

 - Add an Ink Signature field.
-Adding Ink Signatures to your web form involves only dropping in a little bit of code where you would like this signature to show up.
-This defines the field names, size, colors, etc. Customers and Trial accounts can find help for this in our help library Ink Signatures page.
+Adding Ink Signatures to the web form involves only dropping in a bit of code to determine where the signature should appear.
+This defines the field names, size, colors, etc. Customers can find help for this in our help library.

 - Case Study: LuxSci SecureForm and Ink Signatures Eliminate Downloading, Printing, Signing, and Faxing of Contracts